 Girona is the capital of the Girona Province in Catalonia.
 At least for me, Ryanair has damaged the image of Girona by initially calling Girona airport Girona Barcelona.
 But Girona is a city in its own right and almost 100 kilometres away from Barcelona.
 So if you arrive in Girona, stay there for at least half a day.
 Alternatively, it is a great day trip from Barcelona.
-Girona is a city with rich historical and cultural heritage.
-The old town stands on a hill on the bank of the river Onyar.
+Girona is a city with a rich historical and cultural heritage.
+The old town stands on a hill on the bank of the River Onyar.
 Girona was one of the filming locations for season 6 of the Game of Thrones series.
 It’s not a bad idea to visit Girona in winter because the city is not dependent on tourism and so it isn't empty in winter like many coastal towns.

 Its winter climate is mild and so Girona is a great destination to visit at this time.
 During your short visit, you are likely to concentrate mostly on the picturesque old town with the majority of places of interest.
 Your best way to get around is on foot to discover its cobblestone streets and squares, old town, museums, cafes and restaurants.
 If you arrive in Girona from the bus or railway station, your logical start of exploring the old town is to cross the Pont de Pedra Bridge and start with